johnpuddephatt/happen/_drafts/_posts/why-you-should-explain-the-hows-and-whys-of-your-charity-work.md

 ---

+A lot of brands do charity work but few explain why they choose a particular cause or how they decided upon the best way to make a contribution

 A lot of brands do charity work but few explain why they choose a particular cause or how they decided upon the best way to make a contribution.

 Happen regularly does pro bono work, helping charities with content production, editorial training and their content strategy.
 We do this for altruistic reasons of course – we believe our skills make a real difference to the charities – but also because it stretches us and teaches us new things.
 We get something out of it too.
 It is core to our purpose as a content agency.

 We’re not unique in this.
 Charity work reveals a lot about a company’s expertise and values.
 This means it’s something worth explaining to your customers, as is what you as a company gain from the work.
 Does it sharpen your skills, motivate your staff or further a cause you believe in?

+<iframe src="https://player.vimeo.com/video/233725821" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 We recently made a short pro bono film for the City of London Sinfonia about how it is different from other orchestras.
 The CLS wanted to explain how their outreach work is a part of their approach to music, not just an add-on.
 As well as classical concerts and collaborations with other artists, CLS members regularly perform in retirement homes and children’s hospitals.